alecgrater/Sudoku/README.md

 ## Main script
 1) Generates a new board, prints the board.
-2) Solves the board, prints the soled board.
+2) Solves the board, prints the solved board.

 From root directory, run:
 `python3 main.py`